hgbarrow/PythonSnippets/README.md

 # Henry Barrow's PythonSnippets
-This repository contains small python programs and functions I have written for practice
+This repository contains a variety of small python programs and functions I have written for practice

 ##Contents:##